 The US Census American Community Survey (ACS) surveys a sample of the population, gathering valuable information on characteristics including income and race.
 The ACS is provided in 1-year and 5-year ranges.
-The 5-year datasets are averages of the intervening years and are the most comprehensive and precise datasets containing the information needed for this analysis.
-The most current version of the dataset is 2015-2019 5-year estimates; this analysis uses ACS 2014-2018 5-year estimates.
-The 2014-2018 5-year estimates is used for consistency between equity analyses.
-Decennial Census 2020 total population was not used, similarly for consistency between analyses.
+The 5-year datasets are averages of the intervening years and are the most comprehensive and precise datasets with all the information needed for this examination.
+The SEA uses the ACS 2015-2019 5-year estimates.
+Although a newer dataset is available, the data integrity challenges of the 2016-2020 5-year estimates warranted using the previous dataset.
+In future SEAs, IndyGo will likely note the challenges noted by the Census Bureau about the 2020 data collection.
 Census geographies are those developed as a result of the 2010 census.

-- ACS Summarized Data 2014-2018 5-year file by block group - o Table B03002 Hispanic or Latino Origin by Race - Table B17021 Poverty Status of Individuals in the Past 12 Months by Living Arrangement - Decennial Census 2010, SF 100% by block and block group - Table P1 Total Population
+- ACS Summarized Data 2015-2019 5-year file by block group - Table B03002 Hispanic or Latino Origin by Race - Table B17021 Poverty Status of Individuals in the Past 12 Months by Living Arrangement - Decennial Census 2010, SF 100% by block and block group - Table P1 Total Population